 The Series 62 exam was often compared to the still-available Series 7 exam.
 Both licenses allow their holders to trade a wide range of securities.

 A Series 7 license is required for all stockbrokers and is considered an entry-level exam.
 Officially called the General Securities Registered Representative Exam (GSRE), Series 7 tests knowledge of sales of corporate securities, municipal securities, investment company securities, variable annuities, direct participation programs, options and government securities.

 Candidates must have already passed the SIE before taking the Series 7 exam — one of FINRA’s “top-off” tests — for which they need sponsorship by a FINRA member firm.

 The Series 62 license allowed for the trade of all stocks and bonds, warrants, rights, REITS, mortgage-backed securities, money markets and closed-end investment companies.
 If you’ve already taken and passed the exam, and your license is current, there is nothing further you need to do.
 On the other hand, if you’re just starting in the financial services field, you will have to pass the SIE first, though you can do so independent of working for a FINRA member firm.

 - Just getting started with investing?
 Consider enlisting the help of a robo-advisor.
 These online-only models usually charge a lower minimum amount and less administrative and maintenance fees.

-- If you’d prefer a more personal touch, we can help you find a local financial advisor who fits your individual needs.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’d prefer a more personal touch, we can help you find a financial advisor.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/kate_sept2004, ©iStock.com/fizkes, ©iStock.com/Nikada